🧱 A Lego-Style Guide to Pensions for Freelancers & Business Owners

 🎯 Why this is clever:

-🛑 Don’t pay from your own pocket if most of your income is dividends — you’ll miss out on tax relief.
+🛑 Don’t pay from your own pocket if most of your income is dividends — you’ll miss out on valuable tax relief.

 🚦 STEP 3: Know Your Limits (So You Don’t Get a Nasty Surprise)

-🧮 Limit 1: Relevant Earnings (For personal contributions)
+🧮 Limit 1: Relevant Earnings (for personal contributions)

 📆 Limit 2: Annual Allowance